-The truth is that training is necessary for improvement, but it’s what follows training that makes a difference.
+The truth is that the best sales training is necessary for improvement, but it’s what follows training that makes a difference.
 The best companies and training departments know that real improvement doesn’t come from a training event alone; it comes from a solid reinforcement process that turns skills into habit over an extended period of time.

 - the individual learner